Tibetan Nuns Project: Programs

 The Tibetan Nuns Project supports 7 nunneries in northern India as well as some nuns living on their own.

 The largest of these nunneries is Dolma Ling Nunnery and Institute which was built and is fully supported by the Tibetan Nuns Project.
 It is the first institute dedicated specifically to higher education for Tibetan Buddhist nuns.
 It is open to nuns from all traditions.
 Upon graduation from a 19-year program, the nuns will be thoroughly trained in their Buddhist tradition and will be eligible to receive a Geshe degree (Geshema for women), equivalent to a Ph.D. in Tibetan Buddhism.

 Shugsep Nunnery, a Nyingma nunnery, was re-established in India and is fully supported by the Tibetan Nuns Project.
 The nunnery traces its lineage back to some of the greatest female teachers in Tibetan Buddhism.
 Upon completion of a nine-year academic program, nuns receive a lopon degree (equivalent to a M.A.) and may then do research towards obtaining a khenpo degree (khenmo degree work women, equivalent to a PhD.).
 These nuns will then be able to give the full Nyingma teachings to other monastics.

 Gaden Choeling Nunnery, a Gelug institution, is the oldest Dharamsala nunnery.

 Karma Drubgyu Thargay Ling or Tilokpur Nunnery, a Kagyu institution, provides scriptural and ritual training and has a basic study program.

-Sherab Choeling in the Spiti Valley has 45 resident nuns who have begun a rigorous course of study, the first of its kind for women of that region.
+Sherab Choeling in the Spiti Valley has 45 resident nuns who have begun a rigorous course of study.

 Sakya College for Nuns in Mundawala near Dehradun offers the full course of studies followed by the monks of Sakya College.